arvikangas/ProExpertMyIoTService/README.md

 * no ui
 * authentication with jwt
 * preseeded account: username: user password: secret.
 Preseeded device: name: device1, password: device1
+* rest queries are in /rest queries folder.
+I use visual studio code - rest client extension myself so they are in tha format, but they should be pretty explanatory for any other way to send queries
+#### MyIotService endpoints

 ### ClientEmulator
 * ui.
 Updates with signalr